 What can we expect to pay for an island during a remodel?
 This one is too hard to answer because there are simply too many choices.
 A "ready to install" stock island you can purchase in a home store with connections for drainage and power can run about $800.
 A custom concrete countertop island with sink, cooktop, and wine refrigerator can easily eclipse $10,000.

 With all of the new trends in home design, kitchens have become an important part of the family's living and entertaining space.
 If you don't have the time or money to design your own island, there are many terrific ready-made islands you can order also.
 Take your time and choose the island that best suits your needs and taste so you are sure to enjoy it for many years to come.

-luxury kitchen island ideas
+luxury kitchen island bar stools

 luxury kitchen island on wheels